danielkdesigner/dom-inator/README.md

    bower install dom-inator
    ```

-    #### Bring Script onto Page
+    #### 2.Bring Script onto Page

    ```
    //Add this script tag just before all your other js (hopefully as close to the closing body tag as possible)
       //or concat it using your favorite task runner

    <script src='/bower_components/dom-inator/dist/dom-inator.min'></script>
    ```